-The advantage of the DeepSqueak system is to be able to "hear" sounds otherwise unlistenable by the human ear: "Rodents have a very rich communication system, which goes beyond the range of sounds perceptible to humans," says Russell Marx, one of the researchers who presented the study.
-"Our software works to visualize all of these sounds, observe their shape and structure and organize them by category."
+The advantage of the DeepSqueak system is to be able to "hear" sounds otherwise unheard by the human ear: "rodents have a very rich communication system that goes beyond the range of sounds that humans can hear," says Russell Marx, one of the researchers who presented the study.
+"Our software works to visualize all these sounds, observe their shape and structure and organize them by category."

 See DeepSqueak in action

-We could continue indefinitely by imagining future applications of this technology, but the research team's short-term goal is to use it for in-depth dependency research.
+We could go on and on imagining future applications of this technology, but the research team's short-term goal is to use it for in-depth addiction research.

-"If scientists could better understand how substances change brain activity by inducing pleasant or unpleasant sensations," say the researchers, "We could develop much more effective treatments for addiction".
+"If scientists could better understand how substances change brain activity by inducing pleasant or unpleasant sensations," say the researchers, "we could develop much more effective addiction treatments".

 Let's see what the mice say.